-We Need a Government Capable of Building Climate Resilient Infrastructure
+We Need A Government Capable Of Building Climate-Resilient Infrastructure

 As Florida works to reconnect its electric grid, Puerto Rico seeks to rebuild one, and Texas continues to detoxify and reopen its water supply, it becomes obvious that the infrastructure that supports our modern way of life is much more fragile than we thought.
 In key areas such as infrastructure finance and maintenance, we have allowed governmental organizational capacity to atrophy over the past several decades.
 The anti-government era that came to power with Ronald Reagan’s election in 1980 has resulted in insufficient investment in transportation, water, sewage, electrical, and storm control systems.
 It is not that no money has been spent on these collective goods, but that we are not keeping pace with our needs.
-I think it’s useful to look at how we collect and spend infrastructure money, which is largely (75%) a state and local government function in America.
+I think it’s useful to look at how we collect and spend infrastructure money, which is largely (75 percent) a state and local government function in America.
 According to Chad Shirley of the Congressional Budget Office:

-China spends about 8.8% of its GDP on infrastructure, India about 5.1%, and Japan about 4%.
-A great deal of this nation’s national public resources that could be spent on infrastructure is devoted to our military budget, which totals about 3.5% of our GDP.
-Some nations spend more of their GDP on the military than we do ― Saudi Arabia 10.4%, Israel 5.1%, and Russia 4.5% ― but most spend less; China only spends only 2.1% of its GDP on the military and Germany spends 1.2%.
+China spends about 8.8 percent of its GDP on infrastructure, India about 5.1 percent, and Japan about four percent.
+A great deal of this nation’s national public resources that could be spent on infrastructure is devoted to our military budget, which totals about 3.5 percent of our GDP.
+Some nations spend more of their GDP on the military than we do ― Saudi Arabia 10.4 percent, Israel 5.1 percent, and Russia 4.5 percent ― but most spend less; China only spends only 2.1 percent of its GDP on the military and Germany spends 1.2 percent.
 That may be why China and Europe have high-speed rail while we have low-speed Acelas.
 The main story on federal infrastructure funding is that we spend much more capital on the military than on civilian projects.
 The world is a dangerous place, and we must protect ourselves from threats to our well-being.
-Some threats come from abroad, however as we learned in recent weeks, some are the result of natural disasters.
+Some threats come from abroad; however, as we learned in recent weeks, some are the result of natural disasters.

 While I am not minimizing threats posed by terrorists and crazy people with missiles, I think it is also time to address the threats posed by extreme weather events as well.
 Climate change is making extreme weather events more severe, and our patterns of land use have reduced natural protection from weather events and placed more people in the pathways of exposure to risk.
 I am not arguing that we need less money for national defense, only that we need more money to solidify, modernize, and reinforce our infrastructure.
 Our communities must be built to assume that they will be flooded or otherwise impacted by extreme weather.
 Our shorelines and settlements must be built to resist and quickly recover from these events.
 Our airports, ports, roads and rails need to be engineered for resiliency as well as perform their basic transport functions.
 Sewage, waste and water systems need to be made less vulnerable to flooding.